tadzik/gouda/docs/rationale-and-benefits.md

     [Cheeseshop](http://cheeseshop.python.org)) will host plain html
     files like this for you.

- 7. Using Gouda doesn't actually tie you to any one particular documentation tool.
-It's just a simple script that happens to use Pandoc for its Markdown file processing (see the [faq](faq.html) for reasons why I chose to use Pandoc).
+ 7. Using Gouda doesn't tie you to continued use of Gouda; it's just a simple script that happens to use Pandoc for its Markdown file processing (see the [faq](faq.html) for reasons why I chose to use Pandoc).

 [^1]: Well, almost automatically; you'd also need to add the file to your toc.conf.